 Shaw began his career in the theatre as a critic before moving on to write more than 60 plays.
 He was an outspoken advocate of equal rights for all, including his well-known speeches on behalf of women's rights.
 Throughout his work, he urges people to create the most challenging and fulfilling lives for themselves, while contributing fully to the world around them.
 He actively sought to abolish all laws and traditions that discriminate against equal rights for all.

-We're delighted to report that we'll be presenting David Cote's dynamic play, OTHERLAND, as part of our SHAW NEW YORK 2014 festival.
-This performance will highlight the finale of our PROJECT SHAW's 9th season.
+We're delighted to report that we've presented David Cote's dynamic play, OTHERLAND, as part of our SHAW NEW YORK 2014 festival.
+This performance highlighted the finale of our PROJECT SHAW's 9th season.

 CLICK HERE FOR MORE INFORMATION.